Braunschweig-class battleship: Armament and armor

 Their main armament was increased from previous designs, but was still weaker than contemporary foreign battleships; the German Navy had a tendency to emphasize rapidity of fire rather than weight of shell, and smaller guns could generally be fired faster than larger ones.
 The main armament comprised four 28 cm SK L/40 quick-firing guns in hydraulically operated twin turrets.
 The turrets were placed on the centerline, one forward and one aft.
-The DrL C/01 turrets allowed the guns to depress to −4 degrees, and elevate to +30 degrees, which enabled a maximum range of 18800 m.
+The C/01 turrets allowed the guns to depress to −4 degrees, and elevate to +30 degrees, which enabled a maximum range of 18800 m.
 The guns fired 240 kg shells at a muzzle velocity of 820 m/s.
 The ships carried a total of 340 shells, 85 per gun.

 The secondary battery consisted of fourteen 17 cm SK L/40 quick-firing guns, four of which were mounted in single turrets amidships, with the remaining ten in casemates around the superstructure.
 The guns fired 64 kg shells at a muzzle velocity of 850 m/s.
 These guns were chosen as they used the largest shell that could be reasonably handled without machinery.
 The turret-mounted guns could be elevated to 30 degrees, for a maximum range of 16,900 m, while the casemated guns could only elevate to 22 degrees, and had a correspondingly lower range of 14500 m.
 These guns had a total of 1,820 shells, for 130 rounds per gun.
 To transit the Kiel Canal, the three central 17 cm casemated guns on each side had to be withdrawn into their housings, as they were unable to train fully flush with the sides of the ships.
 With the guns fully emplaced, the ships would have been too wide to fit in the canal.